naslamrtl/six-degrees-separation-Kevin-Bacon/README.md

 First you need to download the files actors.list.gz and actresses.list.gz from the following link ftp://ftp.fu-berlin.de/pub/msc/movies/database/

-The algorithm that I followed (for rdd manuplation )is as below:
+The algorithm that I followed (for rdd manipulation )is as below:

 Create an RDD of type <actor, List<movies>> by using the newAPIHadoopFile function.